Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 In these regions, you can also experience authentic Romanian culture and traditions with locals eager to welcome you because it’s in our culture to do so.
 Everyone is happy to get out of the house, reconnect with nature and others, and have a good time.

-Romanians are Christian Orthodox and the vast majority of the population, especially in rural areas, is devout and observes religious holidays.
+Romanians are Orthodox Christians, and the vast majority of the population, especially in rural areas, is devout and observes religious holidays.
 So Orthodox Easter is a major holiday in our country.

 In 2025 this holiday will be celebrated on 20 April so if you’re lucky to travel during this time you’ll get to see beautiful Easter celebrations and rituals.
 The best way to do this is to go to any church on Saturday at midnight to see locals gathering for church service.

-• Local tip: Good Friday and Easter Monday are national holidays so everything is closed and most locals tend to book weekend-long holidays.
+Good Friday and Easter Monday are *national holidays*, so everything is closed, and most locals tend to book weekend-long holidays.
 So you may not find accommodation or tour guides during this period unless you book 2-3 weeks in advance!

 May 1st - Labour Day, also a public holiday - marks the opening of the seaside holiday season.
 Young people flock to famous Black Sea resorts - even if it’s cold and windy! - to celebrate.
 In Mamaia and Vama Veche, weekend-long parties on 1 May are a tradition.